visuve/SykeroLabs2/ReadMe.md

 ## TODO:

+- RTC & relay control classes
+- Improve fan RPM calculation
 - A diagram or picture of the soldered parts
-- PH and EC measurement probes (I might run out of program storage)
+- PH and EC measurement probes
 		- PH adjustment and nutrient pumps